-- (a) Clearing the radio channel of non-emergency traffic. - (b) Coordinating pursuit communications of the involved units and personnel. - (c) Broadcasting pursuit updates as well as other pertinent information as necessary. - (d) Ensuring that a field supervisor is notified of the pursuit. - (e) Notifying and coordinating with other involved or affected agencies as practicable. - (f) Notify the Division Lieutenant as soon as practicable. - (g) Assigning an incident number and logging all pursuit activities. - (h) Notify Orange County Communications (Control One) of the pursuit activity to facilitate a transfer of responsibility if needed.
+- (a) Clearing the radio channel of non-emergency traffic. - (b) Coordinating pursuit communications of the involved units and personnel. - (c) Broadcasting pursuit updates as well as other pertinent information as necessary. - (d) Ensuring that a field supervisor is notified of the pursuit. - (e) Notifying and coordinating with other involved or affected agencies as practicable. - (f) Notify the Watch Commander as soon as practicable. - (g) Assigning an incident number and logging all pursuit activities.